aiman-al-masoud/deixiscript/README.md

 - possible problem with where in instantiateConcept() and multiple legal values on same attribute.

-- tell()/instantiateConcept()/expand()/isConst() are currently serializing
-  'thing' as partial information in "has" without "as".

-- entities and strings are serialized in the same way.

 - tell() should also affect the deictic dict, currently it doesn't.